Dhoni rested, Sehwag to lead India in ODIs

 MUMBAI India have rested captain Mahendra Singh Dhoni and named opener Virender Sehwag as skipper for the five-match one-day series against West Indies starting next week.

-Sachin Tendulkar, who still needs one more century to complete 100 international hundreds, has been rested for the first three matches, BCCI secretary Sanjay Jagdale said in a statement on Friday.
+Sachin Tendulkar, who still needs one more century to complete 100 international hundreds, has been rested for the first three matches, Board of Control for Cricket in India (BCCI) secretary Sanjay Jagdale said in a statement on Friday.

 "Yuvraj Singh was not considered for selection as he has informed us that he is not fully fit," Jagdale added.